Tourism in Croatia: Split

-The coastal city of Split is also the second largest city in Croatia, and is known for its unique Roman heritage which includes UNESCO-protected Diocletian's Palace.
-The city was built around the well-preserved palace, which is one of the most complete architectural and cultural features on the Croatian Adriatic coast.
+The coastal city of Split is the second largest city in Croatia, and is known for its Roman heritage which includes UNESCO-protected Diocletian's Palace.
+The city was built around a palace on the Croatian Adriatic coast.
 The Split Cathedral stems from the palace.

-The Makarska Riviera is a stretch of coastline that offers beaches, clubs, cafes, kayaking, sailing, and hiking along the Biokovo range.
+The Makarska Riviera is a stretch of coastline.
 Makarska, Brela, Omiš, and Baška Voda are the most popular.

 The large islands of this region, include the town of Hvar, known for its fishing and tourism industries.
 Hvar has a mild Mediterranean climate and Mediterranean vegetation.
-The island promotes itself as "the sunniest spot in Europe", with over 2715 hours of sunlight in an average year.
+The island has over 2715 hours of sunlight in an average year.
 Cultural and artistic events within the Hvar Summer Festival take place throughout the summer, from late June to late September.
-These events include classical music concerts performed by national and international artists, and performances by amateur groups from Hvar.
-The Gallery of Modern Art in Hvar is located in the Arsenal building, in the lobby of the historic Theatre of Hvar.
-The permanent display contains paintings, sculptures, and prints from the collection, and temporary exhibitions are organised within the Museum project Summer of Fine Arts in Hvar.

 The Cathedral of St. Stephen and the Bishop's Palace have a Renaissance-baroque style, and a façade with three-cornered gable and a Renaissance Bell Tower in Romanesque style from the 16th century, created by Venetian artists.

-Other notable islands in the region include Brač, Čiovo, Šolta, and Vis.
+Notable islands in the region include Brač, Čiovo, Šolta, and Vis.